Justin Bieber: Public image

 Bieber's early fanbase developed on YouTube and predated the release of his debut album My World.
 According to Jan Hoffman of The New York Times, part of Bieber's appeal stems from his YouTube channel.
 The Chicago Tribune noted that Bieber's fanbase, "Beliebers", was among the top words of 2010.
 Long before the release of My World in November 2009, his YouTube videos attracted millions of views.
 Braun recognized the appeal.
 Before flying him to Atlanta, Braun wanted to "build him up more on YouTube first" and had Bieber record more home videos for the channel.
 "I said: 'Justin, sing like there's no one in the room.
 But let's not use expensive cameras.'
 We'll give it to kids, let them do the work, so that they feel like it's theirs", recalled Braun.
-Bieber continues to upload videos to the same channel and has opened a Twitter account, from which he interacts with fans regularly.
 In January 2013, Bieber surpassed Lady Gaga as the most-followed person on Twitter for the first time and held the record for 11 months.

-As of 2024, Bieber is the fourth-most-followed user on Twitter and the most-followed musician on the platform, with over 110.3 million followers.
-His YouTube channel is currently the most viewed music channel for an individual on the platform, having attracted over 32 billion views.
-With over 73 million subscribers, he remains the most subscribed solo artist on YouTube and held the overall record for six years.
-11 music videos by Bieber have surpassed over 1 billion views on YouTube (second most of all-time), his most recent being "Beauty and a Beat".
-The music video for Bieber's song "Baby" is among the most liked videos on YouTube, having received over 24 million likes since its upload in 2010.
-Bieber was frequently a trending topic on Twitter when the feature first launched, as his fans frequently discussed him on the network, and was named the top-trending star on Twitter in 2010.
+As of 2026, Bieber is the most-followed male musician on X, with over 90 million followers.
+With over 77 million subscribers, he remains the most-subscribed solo artist on YouTube and held the overall record for six years.
+Twelve music videos by Bieber have surpassed over 1 billion views on YouTube, his most recent being "Stay".
+Bieber was frequently a trending topic on Twitter (now X) when the feature first launched, as his fans frequently discussed him on the network, and was named the top-trending star on the platform in 2010.